cc-archive/ccsearch-browser-extension/README.md

 2. Run: `npm install`.

-3. To compile Sass to CSS, Run: `npm run compile-sass`.
+3. Run: `npm run dev`.
+This would compile SASS to CSS and bundle JS.
+The compiled version will be in dist folder.

 ### Load the extension in Firefox
 1. Open Firefox browser and navigate to _about:debugging_.

 2. Click "Load Temporary Add-on"

-3. From the file browser, choose `ccsearch-browser-extension/src/firefox/manifest.json`.
+3. From the file browser, choose `ccsearch-browser-extension/dist/firefox/manifest.json`.

 ### Using `web-ext` for development
 You can also use node-based command line utility [web-ext](https://github.com/mozilla/web-ext) by Mozilla to speed up the development process.
 It adds automatic extension reloading out of the box.